 The first step in optimizing your LinkedIn profile so that it works for your brand or business is to complete as much of it as you can.
-If you’re looking for employment now or will be in the future, this is your online resume that deserves the same attention as you would put into your paper resume.
-Make sure you’ve refreshed your headline and included your most recent position and headshot.
+So if you’re looking for employment now or will be in the future, this is your online resume that deserves the same attention as you would put into your paper resume.
+Make sure you’ve refreshed your headline.
+And make sure you’ve included your most recent position and headshot.
 LinkedIn’s resume builder tool makes this process easy.

 Optimizing Your LinkedIn Profile | Complete the Steps